Death Blow Barbarian Endgame Build Guide

 Gear & Skills

-• To lower Death Blow cost to a sustainable 20-25 Fury per cast, we focus on Resource Cost Reduction affixes on our Two-Handers and use Weapon Master's to reduce the base cost by 5.
+- To lower Death Blow cost to a sustainable 30-35 Fury per cast, we focus on Resource Cost Reduction affixes on our Two-Handers and use Resource Generation tempers on our Rings.
 One Fury per second affix along with Berserk Fury is used to ensure our Fury bar stays full; both trigger (partially) every 0.2 seconds, making them more reliable than Vocalized Empowerment.

-• Remind yourself to use your Healing Potions to trigger your Runeword and stay in your Earthquakes when packing monsters with Steel Grasp to fully benefit from Earthquakes and Bul-Kathos!
+- Remind yourself to use your Healing Potions to trigger your Runeword and stay in your Earthquakes to fully benefit from Earthquakes and Bul-Kathos!

 The goal here is to progress through the Torment difficulties as you unlock Ancestrals, Paragon points, all Legendary Aspects, Temper mods and the most important Uniques to pilot this build.
 Some Legendary Aspects are used temporarily to fill slots that may be replaced with more Unique items later on.